Associate of Science

 More than 40 student clubs offer a rich campus life, with art-related trips to NYC galleries and museums.
 Three art degrees (AS in Photography and AAS in Graphic Design and Computer Graphics) offer students the option of combining art courses to build a uniquely fitted visual arts skill set.
 There is Outlook, the award-winning student newspaper, and Impulse, the award-winning publication for original artwork and writing.
 High-achieving students may enroll in Honors Art History courses.

 To provide talented and motivated young artists with the knowledge and skills needed to help shape their future and best fulfill their passions and abilities.
-The foundation program provides solid experience in two- and three-dimensional design, photography, computer art, drawing, and art history.
+The foundation program provides solid experience in two-and three-dimensional design, photography, digital art, drawing, and art history.
 The Careers in Art course helps students understand the many fields open to them.
-Advanced courses further develop their abilities and help them to identify the media and conceptual challenges that best suit their talents.
+Advanced courses further develop heir abilities and help them to identify the media and conceptual challenges that best suit their talents.

 Program Learning Outcomes: